 Asset management and organization is critical for sales enablement success.
 Your teams need to be able to access the right content at the right time when engaging in sales.
 Giving them a system to do so is critical.

 Outreach & Prospecting

 If you rely on your sales reps or marketers to handle your outreach and prospecting, you’ll want a software solution in place to help you do so.
-Whether you are conducting outreach via phone, email, social media, or another channel — you want to make sure that you can conduct it in an organized way.
+Whether you are conducting outreach via phone, email, social media, or another channel — you want to ensure that you can conduct it in an organized way.

-Make sure that you are giving your sales teams the tools that they need to keep their sales pipelines full.
+Make sure you are giving your sales teams the tools they need to keep their sales pipelines full.
 The more help you can give them in this respect, the easier the sales will come once you have your assets and content in place as well.

 Workflow automation is important.
 Because sales enablement mostly applies to inside sales teams, they spend a lot of time using sales enablement software and platforms that are disconnected.
 Finding any way that you can to automate their workflows and free up their time is extremely valuable on both a micro and macro level.

 Solutions like Zapier make it easy to set up triggers for workflow automation.
 There are also a wealth of tools out there that are specific to sales workflow automation.

 It’s hard to make a recommendation without understanding the current processes that you have in place, but workflow automation software is always a good investment when it is a good fit.

 Most teams that are using sales enablement practices are part of inside sales teams.
 Essentially, this means that the sale process is conducted in-office instead of sales reps going to the prospects like in traditional sales positions.